SouravMal/MagGen/README.md

 # MagGen

-A graph-aided conditional generative model, based on variational autoencoder architecture, used to inverse design permanent magnet candiadtes.
+A graph-aided conditional generative model, based on variational autoencoder architecture, used to inverse design permanent magnet candidates.

 ## Overview